-After four amazing years of hosting the DiabetesMine Design Challenge, we launched a new chapter in our efforts to bring innovative thinking to the diabetes community!
-In September 2011, we hosted the first-ever DiabetesMine Innovation Summit on Stanford University campus in Palo Alto, CA.
+After four amazing years of hosting our revolutionary open innovation competition, the DiabetesMine Design Challenge, we launched a new chapter in our efforts to bring innovative thinking to the diabetes community: we hosted the first-ever DiabetesMine Innovation Summit at Stanford University School of Medicine in Palo Alto, CA, in September 2011.

-This exclusive, invitation-only event was an historic gathering of different stakeholders involved in creating tools for life with diabetes.
-Sixty attendees included informed patient advocates, device designers, Pharma Marketing and R&D folks, web visionaries, experts from venture capital investment and innovation, regulatory experts, mobile health experts and more.
+This intimate, invitation-only event was an historic gathering of the various stakeholders involved in creating tools for life with diabetes: informed patient advocates, device designers, Pharma Marketing and R&D folks, web visionaries, experts from venture capital investment and innovation, regulatory experts, clinicians, mobile health experts and more.

-The aim was to kick off a new era of collaboration among these groups, to begin revolutionizing the world of diabetes product design — primarily by helping to craft best practices for keeping the actual users of these products (us patients!) central to the design process.
+The aim was to kick off a new era of collaboration among these groups, to begin revolutionizing the world of designing tools for diabetes — primarily by helping to craft best practices for keeping the actual users of these solutions (us patients!) central to the process.

 The 2012 DiabetesMine Innovation Summit

-The 2012 DiabetesMine Innovation Summit took place again at Stanford University on Nov.16 — even bigger and better!
+The 2012 DiabetesMine Innovation Summit took place at Stanford University on Nov.
+16 — even bigger and better than the first!

 Patient advocates joined Pharma, the FDA, leadership from ADA and JDRF, as well as designers and entrepreneurs, totaling over 100 participants in all.

-This year’s event was less of a design workshop (how to make products that patients actually want and need) and more about breaking the “gridlock” in the diabetes industry: Why does every diabetes tech product have its own clunky cables and not share data with other products?!
+The 2012 event focused on breaking the “gridlock” in the diabetes industry: Why does every diabetes tech product have its own clunky cables and not share data with other products?!
 Why aren’t companies working together to form standards for this stuff, that would also ease the FDA approval process?